Hamiltonian Cycles in Simplicial and Supersolvable Hyperplane Arrangements: Supersolvable oriented matroids

 \section{Supersolvable oriented matroids}

-In this section, we will prove the claim from \cref{section2} that all supersolvable hyperplane arrangements admit a Hamiltonian cycle.
-The construction works on the tope graph of supersolvable hyperplane arrangements.
-This is a special case of the tope graphs of supersolvable oriented matroids.
+Supersolvable hyperplane arrangements appear regularly in the research of hyperplane arrangements \cite{mu2015supersolvability,cuntz2019supersolvable}.
+Supersolvable arrangements include the reflection arrangements of type $\An$, $\Bn$ and $\mI_m$ \cite{hoge2014supersolvable}.

-\begin{theorem} The tope graphs of supersolvable oriented matroids and supersolvable hyperplane arrangements have Hamiltonian cycles. \end{theorem}
+\begin{defi} We call an element $v$ of a ranked finite lattice $L$ \defn{modular} if for all $w\in L$.
+A finite lattice $L$ is \defn{supersolvable} if it is ranked and there exists a maximal chain of modular elements. \end{defi} \begin{defi} We call a hyperplane arrangement \defn{supersolvable} if its intersection lattice is supersolvable.
+We call an oriented matroid \defn{supersolvable} if its lattice of flats is supersolvable. \end{defi} \begin{theorem} The tope graphs of supersolvable oriented matroids and supersolvable hyperplane arrangements admit a Hamiltonian cycle. \end{theorem}

-To make the proof more accessible for the reader and closer to constructions from previous sections, we will state the proof in terms of hyperplane arrangements and their regions.
+To make the proof more accessible for the reader, we state the proof in terms of hyperplane arrangements and their regions.
 All oriented matroids can be represented as pseudosphere arrangements by \cite{FOLKMAN1978199}.
 These pseudospheres and their regions behave analogously to hyperplanes and their regions for supersolvable arrangements.
-All properties that we will need for the proof are true for both supersolvable hyperplane arrangements and supersolvable oriented matroids \cite[Section 6]{BjEdZi}.
-This bridges the proof between oriented matroids and hyperplane arrangements.
+All properties that we need for the proof are true for both supersolvable hyperplane arrangements and supersolvable oriented matroids \cite[Section 6]{BjEdZi}.
+This bridges the gap between oriented matroids and hyperplane arrangements and makes the proof work for oriented matroids analogously.

-We use an equivalent characterisation of supersolvable hyperplane arrangements. \begin{theorem} \emph{\cite[Theorem 4.3.]{BjEdZi}} All rank-2 hyperplane arrangements are supersolvable.
+Supersolvable arrangements have a recursive structure, which are important for the construction of a Hamiltonian cycle. \begin{theorem}[{\cite[Theorem 4.3.]{BjEdZi}}] All rank-2 hyperplane arrangements are supersolvable.
 An arrangement $\mA$ of rank $n \geq 3$ is supersolvable if and only if it can be written as a disjoint union of arrangements $\mA=\mA_0\uplus\mA_1$ (with $\mA_1\neq\varnothing$), where $\mA_0$ is a supersolvable arrangement of rank $n-1$, and for any $H', H'' \in \mA_1$, there is an $H\in\mA_0$ such that $H'\cap H''\subseteq H$. \end{theorem}